peterfab9845/header-columns-api/README.md

     - Properties:
         - `headerName` - Name of header
         - `headerIndex` (optional, default 0) - Which occurrence of a repeated header to take
-            - 0 = first occurrence, 1 = second, etc. Negatives wrap around (-1 = last occurrence, -2 = second-last, etc.)
+            - 0 = first occurrence, 1 = second, etc.
+            Negatives wrap around (-1 = last occurrence, -2 = second-last, etc.)
-            - Has no effect if the `useDBHeaders` option is true.
-Behavior with repeated headers depends on TB version and has special cases.
+            - Has no effect if the `useDBHeaders` option is true (see Options section)
 - `literal`
     - Returns literal string
     - Properties: